|Date of Publication:||September 2016|

 York Learning recognises the importance in assessing the quality and level of achievement of its funded provision.
 It is important to know that learners are progressing both personally and within the wider community context as a result of the learning they have invested in and also that our tutors are able to best support them.
-RARPA is a process which enables us to monitor achievement and progress within non accredited learning.
+RARPA is a process which enables us to monitor achievement and progress within learning.
+We record the learner’s journey on ILPs whether this is in accredited learning or non accredited learning but the term RARPA is the primary term used relating to the process of recording within non-accredited learning programmes.

 RARPA stands for Recognising and Recording Progress and Achievement and is a staged approach to ensure that the learner is at the centre of learning and the learner’s goals are recognised and count towards the success of their learning.